David Carlucci: Legislation

 In 2019, Carlucci sponsored legislation requiring the State Office of Mental Health to regularly review suicide prevention programs and recommend changes to be meet the needs of at risk individuals and address risk factors for minority and underrepresented populations.
 Carlucci also sponsored legislation to establish a Black Youth Suicide Task Force to address an increasing rate of suicide among black children ages 5-years to 18-years-old.
 The task force would be made up of mental health professionals with knowledge of the black community who can examine, evaluate and determine remedies to tailor youth suicide prevention efforts in the back community.

-David Carlucci championed the Heatstroke Elimination Awareness Technology (HEAT) Act, which would require cars in the state to have detection systems installed.
+Carlucci championed the Heatstroke Elimination Awareness Technology (HEAT) Act, which would require cars in the state to have detection systems installed.
 The intent was to force automakers to make the change on a national level similar to how California lawmakers have set nationwide emissions standards.
-Carlucci explained “Unless they're required to make these safety features, they don't do them, This is not some scientific theory, This is being done in other places.”
+Carlucci explained "Unless they're required to make these safety features, they don't do them [...]
+This is not some scientific theory.
+This is being done in other places."

 Carlucci co-sponsored the Climate Leadership and Community Protection Act (CLCPA); the law aims to have New York's electricity entirely from emission-free sources by 2040 and reduce greenhouse gas emissions by 85% by 2050.
-Carlucci also sponsored the Green Amendment, a constitutional amendment to the New York State Constitution which guarantees “each person shall have the right to clean air and water, and a healthful environment.”
+Carlucci also sponsored the Green Amendment, a constitutional amendment to the New York State Constitution which guarantees "each person shall have the right to clean air and water, and a healthful environment."

 Carlucci sponsored legislation allowing 16-year-olds to pre-register to vote.
-David Stated “When young people are engaged from any early age they stay engaged, By eliminating barriers to register and increasing education, we are strengthening our democracy."
+David Stated "When young people are engaged from any early age they stay engaged [...]
+By eliminating barriers to register and increasing education, we are strengthening our democracy."

-David Carlucci sponsored several pieces of key legislation which requires an independent, comprehensive, forensic audit of the MTA.
+Carlucci sponsored several pieces of key legislation which requires an independent, comprehensive, forensic audit of the MTA.
 An audit would show how, and where, the MTA gets and spends its money, ensure that drivers facing cashless-tolling fines would not have their credit scores adversely affected by late payment of bills.
 Drivers who live in Westchester and Rockland counties could see their toll reduced by 60% when crossing the Gov. Mario M. Cuomo Bridge.
-However drivers who intentionally skip out on paying a toll can be charged with a Class “A” misdemeanor, which can carry a maximum of one year in jail or three years of probation.
+However drivers who intentionally skip out on paying a toll can be charged with a Class "A" misdemeanor, which can carry a maximum of one year in jail or three years of probation.
 Additionally, a judge may impose a fine up to $1,000 additionally drivers who previously incurred fees and fines on any MTA crossing could have the penalties waived, under a six-month amnesty program, similar to the one used by the Thruway Authority.

 Carlucci sponsored legislation in 2019 banning employers from asking job applicants their salary history as a requirement for a job interview, job application, job offer, or promotion.
 Carlucci sponsored legislation signed into law, allowing survivors of domestic violence to report the incident of abuse to any law enforcement agency in New York State, regardless of where it happened.